Why Electrical Power is Lost to Half the Circuits

-Part of my house power is out.
+Electrical Panel and Circuit Problems: Part of my house power is out.
 I checked outlets and no power was found.
-I went to the breaker box and tested power coming out of each breaker and found that every other one had power…
+Typical Causes of Electric Circuit Problems.

 Home Electrical Power Failures